Become an adviser

 - Applications open on Monday 4 September and close on Thursday 30 November 2017

 - Interviews will be held during October/November 2017

 All successful applicants are expected to be available for key training dates and membership recruitment in the 2018 enrolment and orientation period.

-- Compulsory training for new advisors will be held from Monday 4 December to Friday 8 December 2017
+- Compulsory training for new advisers will be held from Monday 4 December to Friday 8 December 2017

-- Compulsory advisor training will be held from Monday 5 February to Sunday 11 February 2018.
+- Compulsory adviser training will be held from Monday 5 February to Sunday 11 February 2018.
 This includes attendance at a residential camp Friday 9 - Sunday 11 February 2018